kpreisser/MouseClickSimulator/README.md

 In addition to a "Main Action" which usually runs in a loop and can be started by clicking on the generic "Start" button (e.g. the fishing function), the Mouse Click Simulator supports "Quick Actions" that can be short and non-repeating, e.g. actions to plant specific flowers.
 For each Quick Action, a button is created which will start the corresponsing Quick Action when clicking on it.

+### Specifying Mouse Coordinates

+Currently, mouse coordinates used in the simulator (e.g. in the `scan1` and `scan2` attributes of the `<AutomaticFishing>` element in the XML files, and in the source code calling `IInteractionProvider.MoveMouse()` or
+`MouseHelpers.DoSimpleMouseClickAsync()`) are interpreted for a window with an inner (client area) size of **1600 × 1151** using a 4:3 aspect ratio.
+These values were kept from the legacy TT mouse click simulator.

+To specify mouse coordinates for Toontown Rewritten, you can do the following to get the resulting coordinates that can be used in the simulator:
+- In the Toontown Options, set the display resolution to **800 × 600**.
+Do **not** resize the window after applying this resolution.
+- Determine the (x, y) coordinates within the client area of the window (that is, without the window borders and title bar), e.g. by taking a screenshot with F9.
+- Calculate the resulting coordinates as follows:
+  - x<sub>result</sub> = x ÷ 800 × 1600
+  - y<sub>result</sub> = y ÷ 600 × 1151

+In the C# code, you have then also specify the alignment (which is needed when the current window aspect ratio is greater than 4:3).
+To determine this, resize your Toontown window to **increase the width** (or decrease the height).
+- If the element that your coordinates point to stays at the center of the window, specify `VerticalScaleAlignment.Center`, or omit this parameter.
+- Otherwise, if the element stays that the left hand side of the window, specify `VerticalScaleAlignment.Left`.
+- Otherwise, if the element stays that the right hand side of the window, specify `VerticalScaleAlignment.Right`.

+You can find an example for this in [issue #24](https://github.com/kpreisser/MouseClickSimulator/issues/24#issuecomment-306059882).

 ### TODOs:
 - Document how to use the Mouse Click Simulator.